hugocf/ferreira.cc/content/clippings/2022/ifuckinghatejira.md

 “Jira isn't bad if setup in a lightweight fashion” is a 🦄 argument.

 If something is customisable, people will customise.
-Jira é o MySpace dos issue tracking systems.
+Jira is the MySpace of issue tracking systems.